 In addition, a hot shoe is included so that users can attach optional external flashes to their cameras.

-It is possible to increase the device’s capabilities to save files by using either the overflow recording or the in-camera duplication of files because of the availability of dual SD card ports.
+It is possible to increase the device’s capabilities to save files by using either the overflow recording or the in-camera duplication of files because dual SD card ports are available.

 Additionally, optional external recorders that link via HDMI can record uncompressed video and time-lapse sequences.

 The camera has a distinctive monocoque body design, which helps to reduce both the total weight and size of the device, making it more comfortable to use for extended periods during shooting sessions.